Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/05_search_command.md

 - #### Fabric Implementation Guidelines

   - This matching rule only works for Text columns.
-If the LU table's column is set to another data type, this matching rule will not work.
+If the LU table's column is set to another data type, the matching rule will not work.

 - #### Elasticsearch Method